London Marathon plans for 100,000 runners this year

 The virtual London Marathon was held for the first time last year after the actual race was cancelled due to the COVID-19 pandemic.
 Nearly 38,000 runners took part to set a Guinness World Record for the most in a remote marathon in 24 hours.

-The virtual marathon allows participants to run on a 26.2-mile course of their choice but they must complete it on Oct.
-3.
+The virtual marathon allows participants to run on a 26.2-mile (42.2km) course of their choice but they must complete it on Oct 3.

 "The world record-breaking success of the virtual event in 2020 and the incredible stories from participants across the globe showed how the... marathon brought light and hope in the darkness of the pandemic," said event director Hugh Brasher.